Foody

 • Strengths: Streamlined ordering flows, well-designed filtering systems, customer reviews, loyalty programs

-• Weaknesses: Overwhelming interfaces, lack of customization (especially for dietary needs), accessibility limitations, and minimal transparency around food quality
+• Weaknesses: Overwhelming interfaces, lack of customization, accessibility limitations, and minimal transparency around food quality

 🎓 Takeaways